-Persons who violate campus policies are subject to citation; this applies to policy violations and traffic violations (including parking).
-Violations of policies and traffic laws result in citations and monetary fines.
-Unpaid citations risk registration holds, graduation delays, transcript holds and potential government garnishment.
+Persons who violate campus policies could be subject to citation; this applies to policy violations and traffic violations (including parking).
+Violations of policies and traffic laws could result in citations and monetary fines.
+Unpaid citations risk registration holds, graduation delays, transcript holds and garnishments.
 Faculty and staff are held to these same possible sanctions.

 Other policy violations may also be subject to citation or adjudication through student conduct hearings, which may result in academic warnings, suspensions or expulsions.